tito-arch/BABC-2/content/posts/chatgpt-4-vs-chatgpt-3-when-is-chatgpt-4-coming-out.md

 # When Is ChatGPT 4 Coming Out?

 ChatGPT 4 was rolled out to the public on March 14-2023 and is limited to plus members.GPT-4 is available as an API for developers to build applications and services through the [OpenAI API waiting list](https://openai.com/waitlist/gpt-4-api).

+## ChatGPT 4 vs GPT 3

+During the presentation, some of the model's amazing capabilities were shown which included:

+• GPT-4 has a higher level of context

+ • It is a raw intelligence upgrade

+ • It is a multimodal, vision model

+• It's better at bridging the practical application gap

+**let's break down this into short summaries:**

+When you ask chatgpt4 to summarize a block of text and only use words starting with a specific letter, it doesn't strain at all.
+The model was able to summarize an OpenAI blog post with a single sentence with all letters starting with the letter "Q".